Grow Bigger Sweeter Berries With Companion Planting

 5 different images of "berries companion planting" from Pinterest:

-• Image 1: Strawberries and chives.
+- Image 1: Strawberries and chives.
 Strawberries attract pollinators, which also help chives to produce more flowers.
 Chives also help to repel pests that can damage strawberries.
-Image of Strawberries and chives companion planting

-• Image 2: Raspberries and mint.
+- Image 2: Raspberries and mint.
 Mint helps to repel pests that can damage raspberries, such as aphids and spider mites.
 Raspberries also help to improve the flavor of mint.
-Image of Raspberries and mint companion planting

-• Image 3: Blueberries and beans.
+- Image 3: Blueberries and beans.
 Beans help to fix nitrogen in the soil, which is beneficial for blueberries.
 Blueberries also help to attract pollinators, which help beans to produce more beans.
-Image of Blueberries and beans companion planting

-• Image 4: Blackberries and nasturtiums.
+- Image 4: Blackberries and nasturtiums.
 Nasturtiums help to deter pests that can damage blackberries, such as Japanese beetles and flea beetles.
 Blackberries also help to provide shade for nasturtiums, which can help to prevent them from wilting in hot weather.
-Image of Blackberries and nasturtiums companion planting

-• Image 5: Strawberries and marigolds.
+- Image 5: Strawberries and marigolds.
 Marigolds help to repel nematodes, which can damage strawberries.
 Strawberries also help to attract pollinators, which help marigolds to produce more flowers.
-Image of Strawberries and marigolds companion planting

 Post a Comment for "Grow Bigger Sweeter Berries With Companion Planting"